jakelangham/kestrel/docs/source/physical model.rst

 :math:`\mathcal{E}`, :math:`\mathcal{D}` and :math:`\mathcal{R}` are left as
 arbitrary functions of the flow variables, e.g. :math:`\mathcal{F} \equiv
 \mathcal{F}(H,\bar{\mathbf{u}},\bar{\psi},b)`.
-More generally, they could also be functions of space, time and other observatbles that Kestrel does not explicitly solve for, such as temperature, or pore pressure.
+More generally, they could also be functions of space, time and other observables that Kestrel does not explicitly solve for, such as temperature, or pore pressure.
 However, this functionality is not currently supported.